United States Department of Justice (DOJ)

 • Bureau of Justice Statistics – Collects, analyzes, publishes, and disseminates information on crime, criminal offenders, victims of crime, and the operation of justice systems at all levels of government.
 These data are critical to federal, state, and local policymakers in combating crime and ensuring that justice is efficient and evenhanded.

-• Office of Justice Programs – The Office of Justice Programs (OJP) provides leadership to federal, state, local, and tribal justice systems by disseminating knowledge and best practices across the country and providing grants for implementing crime-fighting strategies.
-The OJP works in partnership with the justice community to identify the most pressing crime-related challenges confronting the justice system.
-Then, they provide information, training, coordination, and innovative strategies and approaches for addressing these challenges.
+• Office of Justice Programs—The Office of Justice Programs (OJP) provides leadership to federal, state, local, and tribal justice systems by disseminating knowledge and best practices nationwide and providing grants for implementing crime-fighting strategies.
+The OJP partners with the justice community to identify the most pressing crime-related challenges confronting the justice system.
+Then, it provides information, training, coordination, and innovative strategies and approaches for addressing these challenges.

-• National Criminal Justice Reference Service – NCJRS is a federally funded resource offering justice and substance abuse information to support research, policy, and program development worldwide.
+• National Criminal Justice Reference Service (NCJRS) is a federally funded resource that provides information on justice and substance abuse to support research, policy, and program development worldwide.

 Why do Private Investigators Need to Know about the DOJ?